 Speaking of snow mold, it can also cause winter injury, which can be devastating to greens or grass, in general, coming out of winter.
 Areas in the North, like Wisconsin and Michigan, worry much more about snow mold than the transition zone and south because the north tends to have long, sustained winters that lead to a destructive fungal disease called gray snow mold.
 The transition zone and other warm-season areas tend to get the less severe version of snow mold, pink snow mold.
 Here’s how to help prevent snow mold in cool-season and warm-season grasses.

 - In the transition zone and other warm-season areas, you can put down a late fall fungicide clean up spray to take care of snow mold, plus diseases like yellow and waitea patch.
-Adding in Bayer’s Proxy (the first of 3 apps, one in the fall and two in the spring) will also take care of Poa annua seedheads.
+Adding in Bayer’s Proxy (the first of 1+ apps, one in the fall and one or more the spring) will also take care of Poa annua seedheads.

 The more northern parts of our service area are concerned with ice sheets and winterkill.
 One of the main reasons to be concerned with ice sheets involves ice accumulation on turfgrass for prolonged periods.
 This can lead to terminal levels of carbon dioxide.
 Creeping bentgrass will survive 150+ days with ice accumulation; while Poa will survive 75+ days.
 Here are some ways to assist in preventing damage from ice accumulation.